 The Zika virus presents an unprecedented situation for the travel industry: a rapidly spreading disease that is mildly inconvenient for the average holidaymaker, but extremely serious for pregnant women.
 So airlines and holiday firms have been devising policies as they go along, focusing on people booked to travel imminently.
 Where changes are allowed by travel firms, they apply equally to the pregnant woman’s travelling companions.

 Q What are package-holiday firms saying?

 Thomson, which also includes First Choice, is the UK’s biggest holiday company.
-It says pregnant customers due to travel to Mexico, Barbados, the Dominican Republic, Cape Verde and a number of other affected locations can change destination without incurring an amendment fee.
+It says pregnant customers due to travel to Florida, Mexico, Barbados, the Dominican Republic, Cape Verde and a number of other affected locations can change destination without incurring an amendment fee.
 If the new holiday is cheaper the difference will be refunded; if it’s more expensive, you pay the extra.
 But anyone booked to travel by the end of October must take the alternative holiday by then.

 Thomas Cook, the other big tour operator, says: “All those due to travel who are planning on getting pregnant and are concerned about a future holiday booking should call us so that we can support them appropriately.”